-- Students who have satisfied all the requirements of the final assessment will be awarded the degree 'Bachelor of Arts'.
+- 1. Students who have satisfied all the requirements of the final assessment will be awarded the degree 'Bachelor of Arts'.
 However, students who pass the final assessment of the Bachelor's degree programme in Information Science are awarded the degree 'Bachelor of Science'. - 2.
 The degree awarded will be indicated on the degree certificate.

-Article 8.4 - Honours ('Cum Laude') ('Summa Cum Laude')
+Article 8.4 - Honours ('Cum Laude') 'Summa Cum Laude')

 - 1. The Board of Examiners will determine whether or not the Bachelor's degree certificate will be awarded with an Honours predicate. - 2.
-The following conditions apply: - a.
-The mark for the thesis must satisfy the following minimum conditions: - i.
+The following conditions apply: - a) The mark for the thesis must satisfy the following minimum conditions: - i.
 'Cum laude': the mark for the thesis must be at least 8.0 - ii.
-'Summa cum laude': the mark for the thesis must be at least 9.0. - b.
-The weighted average (not rounded off) for all course units, excluding the thesis, within the examination programme approved by the Board of Examiners is - i. greater than or equal to 8.0 for 'Cum laude' - ii. greater than or equal to 9.0 for 'Summa cum laude' - 3.
-No honours will be awarded if the student workload of exemptions in ECTS credit points is more than half the total number of ECTS for the degree programme. - 4.
+'Summa cum laude': the mark for the thesis must be at least 9.0. - b) The weighted average (not rounded off) for all course units, excluding the thesis, within the examination programme approved by the Board of Examiners must be: - i. greater than or equal to 8.0 for 'Cum laude' - ii. greater than or equal to 9.0 for 'Summa cum laude' - 3.
+No honours will be awarded if the student workload of exemptions in ECTS credit points is more than half the total number of ECTS credit point for the degree programme. - 4.
 Honours may only be awarded if the examinations for the course units were taken only once. - 5.
-Honours may only be awarded if no course unit was awarded a mark less than 7.0. - 6.
-No honours will be awarded if a decision by the Board of Examiners has been taken to the effect that a student is no longer eligible for an honours predicate because cheating/plagiarism has been detected.
+Honours may only be awarded if no single course unit was awarded a mark lower than 7.0. - 6.
+No honours will be awarded if a decision by the Board of Examiners has been taken to the effect that a student is no longer eligible for an honours predicate because cheating/plagiarism has been detected. - 7.
 In certain circumstances, the Board of Examiners may depart from the provisions set out in Articles 8.4.2-6.

-Article 8.5 - Assessment Plan
+Article 8.5 - Assessment programme

-An Assessment Plan has been approved by the Faculty Board.
-This Assessment Plan forms an Appendix to the Teaching and Examination Regulations and comprises the following components:
+An assessment programme has been approved by the Faculty Board.
+This assessment programme forms an Appendix to the Teaching and Examination Regulations and comprises the following components:

-- 1. the learning outcomes of the degree programme - 2. the course units of the degree programme and the learning outcomes of each course unit
+- the learning outcomes of the degree programme - the course units and the learning outcomes of each course unit - the relationship between course units and learning outcomes: how are the learning outcomes attained - the mode of assessment and test moments for each course unit